biozzyn/handroanthus-variant-analysis/README.md

 ## Prerequisites

-Please see the Installation section of [IGGMC](https://bitbucket.org/rokhsar-lab/gbs-analysis) repository to get information on how to obtain the necessary code and configure your local system to run analysis 1 & 2 in this pipeline.
+Please see the **Installation section** of [IGGMC](https://bitbucket.org/rokhsar-lab/gbs-analysis) repository to get information on how to obtain the necessary code and configure your local system to run analysis 1 & 2 in this pipeline.
+For the analyses 3 - 5 the pipeline requires the installation of GATK and associated programs.

-Additionaly, the analyst should observe that all the required softwares are accessible via the user's PATH environment variable.
+The analyst should observe that all the required programs have to be accessible via the user's PATH environment variable.
 For the GATK, SNPEff, PICARD programs we used the following entries in our Bash startup file ``.bashrc``

 ```
+GATK="~/my_tools/gatk/GenomeAnalysisTK.jar"
 PICARD="~/my_tools/picard/picard.jar"
-GATK="~/my_tools/gatk/GenomeAnalysisTK.jar"
-SNPEFF="~/my_tools/snpeff/snpEff.jar"
+SnpEff="~/my_tools/snpeff/snpEff.jar"
 ```

+So then when you want to run a Picard/GATK/SnpEff tool, you just need to call the jar by its shortcut, like this:

+``
+java -jar $GATK -T <Toolname> [options] java -jar $PICARD <Toolname> [options] java -jar $SnpEff <Toolname> [options]
+``

 More detailed information on how to setup necessary programs to run a variant analysis pipeline using GATK is accessible [here](https://gatkforums.broadinstitute.org/gatk/discussion/2899/howto-install-all-software-packages-required-to-follow-the-gatk-best-practices)

 ## Installation